rodrigobello/currency-chart-challenge/client/README.md

 ## Running application

-Make sure api is also running otherwise no data will be fetch (and no chart plotted)
+Make sure the API is also running otherwise no data will be fetch (and no chart plotted)

 ```
 npm start